jandrewjohnson/gtap_invest/readme.md

-# Overview
+# Overview of GTAP-InVEST 0.8.0, used in the "The Economic Case for Nature"

 GTAP-InVEST is a global earth economy model that integrates a comutable general equilibrium model, a land-use change model, and a ecosystem services model.
 It arises from several academic papers, including "Closing yield gap is crucial to avoid potential surge in global carbon emissions" (Suh et al. 2020) and the Global Futures Project from the World Wildlife Fund in "Global Future: Assessing The Global Economic Impacts of Environmental Change to Support Policy-Making" (Roxburg et al. 2020).
-This repository is from the Road to Kunming project, commissioned by the World Bank, and contains version 0.8 of the GTAP-InVEST model, dubbed the "feedback version" of the model, which was developed to support this (currently forthcoming) report.
+This repository is from the Road to Kunming project, commissioned by the World Bank, and contains version 0.8 of the GTAP-InVEST model, dubbed the "Economic Case for Nature" version of the model, which was developed to support this The Economic Case for Nature (Johnson et al. 2021) report.
 This readme file documents how to run this version of GTAP-InVEST.
+This version is superceeded by GTAP-InVEST 0.9.0, which is the "PNAS version" of the model, corresponding to a "provisionaly-accepted" manuscript that improves and expands on the Economic Case for Nature version of the model.

 ## Model components